jon-wong-sutd/git-lessons/git-lesson.md

 If you're on Windows, you can install [Git for Windows](https://git-for-windows.github.io), and use *Git Bash*.
 Meantime, keep bugging [Jon](https://bitbucket.org/{{ site.bitbucket_username }}) to complete his "*Crash Course for Productivity on Linux/MacOS*".

+# First Steps

+We will start by creating our first Git *commit*.
+There will be a few first steps to do before we achieve that.

-# Starting a Local Git Repository
+## Local Git Repository

 A Git repo (short for repository) contains: